After

 four of them load up a truck and camper with supplies and head off to

-disguising him and making him look like the Yeti.
+job of disguising him and making him look like the Yeti.

 So